Zermatt Ski Gap/Career Break – Become a Ski Instructor

 The Work Opportunities after your Zermatt Ski Gap

-Half Term weeks in the Alps are the busiest weeks of the season, with hotels and chalets filling up after the quiet weeks of January.
+February Half Term weeks in the Alps are the busiest part of the season, with hotels and chalets filling up after the quiet weeks of January.

 Being Level 2 qualified will allow you to make the most out of these weeks, applying to ski schools in Zermatt or across the Alps.
-We have a number of ski schools across the Alps who are counting on us to find them great instructors to teach during February Half Term.
+We work with a number of ski schools across the Alps who are counting on us to find them great instructors to teach during February Half Term.
 With our course finishing right before these busy weeks we are in the best postion to offer jobs for participants to the course!

 In order to make the most out of the Course we recommend at least 10 weeks of ski experience.

 Any kind of previous experience in coaching or teaching will be beneficial towards the teaching part of the exams.
 We are there to maximise your chances of success and to transfer as much of our knowledge as possible; don’t panic if this is your first teaching experience!

 Being physically able to sustain long skiing days at altitude will make the overall experience easier and more comfortable.
 Again, our coaches are at your disposal for any tips on fitness training prior to the course!